ElizabethGraham/fan-hub/README.md

 - Team logos, player images, and product images include alt text.
 - Homepage and game pages define metadata for title, description, Open Graph, and Twitter cards.
 - Text contrast and sizing are tuned for readability on the dark theme.
+- W/L dots in TeamComparison are green/red but also show W/L letters

 ## Testing